world-class/REPL/faq/README.md

 ### How do you assign grades?
 Grading on a Curve or absolute grading

 - Information about the grading policy can be found within the BSc Computer Science Orientation Course.
 Please see the below \* [https://www.coursera.org/learn/london-cs-orientation/supplement/rZzTr/grading-policy](https://www.coursera.org/learn/london-cs-orientation/supplement/rZzTr/grading-policy).

+### What are the deadlines to complete summative quizzes

+- You can find **soft** deadlines in the **Grades** section of each module on Coursera.
+Those are _advised_ deadlines and give you a good idea of what progress you should have been making and how you should roughly be pacing yourself.
+- You have until the submission deadline for the mid-term of each module to submit summative quizzes: this is the **hard** deadline in case you miss the **soft** ones.
+You will still be able to submit summative quizzes after the mid-term, but they won't count towards your final grade.
+Please take into consideration the timezone information on the submission page for the mid-term as any work — or summative quizzes due before the mid-term — will be awarded zero marks if you submit after the **hard** deadline, even if it's on the same day.

 ---